 Learn from the best

 Students at NDSU learn from nearly 800 expert faculty — about 76 percent have the highest degrees in their fields.
-You’ll be prepared for the job market through rigorous coursework, learning opportunities outside the classroom, and supportive faculty who are dedicated to helping students succeed and graduate on time.
+You’ll be prepared for the job market through rigorous coursework, learning opportunities outside the classroom, and supportive faculty and staff who are dedicated to helping students succeed and graduate on time.

 You don’t need to know which major you want to study prior to arriving on campus.
 If you’re undecided, you can enroll as Engineering-Undecided.
 You'll work with our expert academic advisor to choose courses based on your interests and career goals so you stay on track to graduate on time.